03difoha/AppsFromScratch/sessions/05/README.md

 | Danny | Base | 21 |

 This way you can take specific bits of data and spit them out wherever and however you want in your app.

-Also, you could do things like `calculate the average age of our people`.

 <!--### 2.
 Break it into multiple *dimensions*